 Who’s got the psychic goods?

-But not my beloved emergency room nurses, cops, EMTs or fire fighters.
+But not my beloved emergency room nurses, cops, EMTs, or firefighters.
 That’s when their psychic superpowers kick into high gear.
-Of course they receive lots of training to prepare them for emergency situations, but their ability to act fast and save lives comes from a deeper place.
-They are forced to rely on their intuitions far more so than the average guy.
+Of course, they receive extensive training to prepare them for emergencies, but their ability to act quickly and save lives comes from a deeper place.
+They are forced to rely on their intuitions far more than the average guy.

-The beauty is with our emergency workers, the more they experience success in helping others and saving lives with their quick wits, gut feelings and innate knowing, the more they trust their intuitions and what I call “psychic hits.”
+The beauty lies in our emergency workers; the more they experience success in helping others and saving lives with their quick wits, gut feelings, and innate knowing, the more they trust their intuitions and what I call “psychic hits.”
 They are truly putting their psychic abilities to the test every day and getting direct feedback, which in turn, amplifies their psychic senses.

 Thank you, psychic superheroes!